Vanathivalavan/module-5/README.md

 ## AIM

-To write a C Program to store the student information and display it using structure.
+Create a C Program to store the student information and display it using structure.

 ## ALGORITHM